British Nationality and Borders Act Update

 If any of the circumstances below apply to you, do get in touch with Breytenbachs:

-• You have a UK-born grandparent or great grandparent
+• You have a UK-born grandparent.

 Breytenbachs Nationality Status Trace Service